Strategy Eight: Invest in Training –

 Any company has a budget for training.
 The household is probably the only business in operation that throws the CEO, responsible for all aspects of the business, including finances, into the field with little to none!
 And we wonder why so many people sometimes make poor decisions.
 When you’re investing in training, remember that with all the free information out there, all you really have to invest is your time.

 Train yourself, and expect each and every member of the family to step up as well and share some of the responsibility.
-For example: two parent working household and you normally eat out?
+For example a two parent working household and you normally eat out?
 Single working mom, stretched too far?
-Perhaps a young couple with no kids, or a stay at home parent run ragged by running kids around all day?
+Perhaps a young couple with no kids or a stay at home parent run ragged by running kids around all day?
 If you’re committing to, say 5 hours or 8 hours or 10 hours a week in the kitchen cooking, what are the other people in the household committing to?
 Prepping, helping, shopping, cleaning?